maxscharwath/owt-lang/README.md

 ```

 Notes
-- Initial compiler does a full component re-render after event handlers.
-This keeps behavior correct while we build finer-grained reactive updates.
+- Fine-grained updates are implemented for common cases: text nodes bound to simple `var`/`val`, selected attributes (e.g. `value`, `textContent`, boolean attributes), and control blocks.
+Event handlers detect changed `var`s and notify only the affected bindings.
-- See `features/*` for status and design notes.
+- See `features/*` and `spec.md` for current behavior and plans.